 As a resident of South Lake Tahoe, I treasure the pure water and pristine environment of Lake Tahoe, and see myself as one of the current stewards of this national resource.
-I am convinced that the careful and limited use of herbicides to control invasive aquatic weeds in the Tahoe Keys is not only prudent, but vital and essential at this important point in history.
+While I may not agree on many local, regional, and national issues, I am convinced that the careful and limited use of herbicides to control invasive aquatic weeds in the Tahoe Keys is not only prudent, but vital and essential at this important point in history.
 If the spread of invasive and nuisance weed species is to be controlled and reversed, it must be done now, while weed populations are still limited and controllable.

 The homeowner association that I belong to (Tahoe Keys) has invested vast resources towards controlling weeds in the Keys by the use of weed harvesters.
 A full summer crew is employed to operate 4 large mechanical weed harvesters which run 8 hours a day and 6 days a week.
-They can only remove weeds to a depth of 5-feet.
+We can only remove weeds to a depth of 5-feet.
 After harvesting, the majority of weeds remain to adversely impact beneficial uses, degrade water quality by increasing water temperature, recycling nutrients, providing habitat for non-native warm water fish, and impacting the safety of water contact recreation.
 Because of these known adverse impacts, it is in the best interest of the State Water Board to preserve and improve water quality by allowing the careful, controlled use of all proven methods to control aquatic weeds.